-The role of the International Criminal Court has been compromised and hampered because of U.S. insistence to exclude American servicemen from complying with its rulings for a renewable period of a year.
+The role of the International Criminal Court has been compromised and hampered because of U.S. insistence to exclude American servicemen from complying with its rulings year after year.

-The work of the United Nations' International Court of Justice and its ability to be effective has been restricted in two substantial ways.
+The work of the United Nations' International Court of Justice and its ability to be effective has been restricted.
 These restrictions take away so much of its powers that the International Court of Justice is rendered as and deemed to be a paralyzed body.